How Much Is Pet Insurance?

 In our unpredictable world, it’s even more important to protect the ones you love—so you don’t have to make a tough decision down the road.

-Which states currently offer pet health insurance?
+In which states does Lemonade currently offer pet health insurance?

 Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, Washington, D.C. (not a state… yet), and Wisconsin.